timescale/docs/use-timescale/ha-replicas/high-availability.md

 causing increased load that maxes out the CPU usage.
 In these cases, only the compute and memory needs replacing since the data on disk is unaffected.
-If this kind of failure occurs, your Timescale service immediately provisions a new database instance and mounts the database's existing storage to the new instance.
+If this kind of failure occurs, your Timescale service immediately provisions a new database node and mounts the database's existing storage to the new node.
 Any WAL that was in memory then replays.
 This process typically only takes thirty seconds, though it may take up to twenty minutes in some circumstances, depending on the amount of WAL that needs replaying.
 Even in the worst-case scenario, this recovery is an order of magnitude faster than a